Amazon Kindle Scribe vs ReMarkable 2: What's the difference?

 - Both: Paper-like writing and reading experience

-- Kindle Scribe: LED front light
+- Kindle Scribe: LED front light - auto brightness - adjustable warmth

 - ReMarkable 2: No front light

-Both devices feature very similar displays, with the two both offering a large E Ink display with a rough, paper-like texture on the surface so that when you're writing on it, it feels like writing on paper.
+Both devices are similar on the display front.
+The two offer a large E Ink display with a paper-like texture on the surface so that when you're writing on it, it feels like writing on paper.
+It's not rough, but it's not shiny either, so you get that little bit of friction.

 There are some differences, however.
 The key one being that ReMarkable's tablet doesn't feature any LEDs for front lighting whatsoever.
+That limits when and how you can use it.
+Or rather, means you need to have some light in the room in order to see the display.

-The Kindle Scribe has a total of 35 LEDs, designed to illuminate the display when light levels drop.
+The Kindle Scribe has 35 LEDs, designed to illuminate the display when light levels drop.
 Plus, like the Kindle Oasis and Paperwhite, you can adjust the warmth to make it more comfortable to read at night.
+You can schedule this warm light to come on at set times or automatically at sunset.
+It has auto-brightness too, so can adapt the brightness of the display to match your environment.

+Of course, both devices still have their transflective properties, so if you're in a room or area with lots of light, it will look great.
+But in dimmer light conditions, there's no competition.
+Kindle is the one.

 The other advantage of the Kindle's display is that it's sharper.
-At 300 pixels per inch - compared to Remarkables 226ppi - it should mean crisper text with smoother lines.
+At 300 pixels per inch - compared to Remarkables 226ppi - it means crisper text and visuals with smoother lines.
+With that, combined with the lighting, it's a better all-round experience from Amazon's device.

 Software, hardware and features